Chief Financial Officer At Epsilon Energy Buys $56K of Stock - Epsilon Energy (NASDAQ:EPSN)

-Andrew Williamson, Chief Financial Officer at Epsilon Energy EPSN, disclosed an insider purchase on August 20, based on a new SEC filing.
+On August 20, Andrew Williamson, Chief Financial Officer at Epsilon Energy EPSN executed a significant insider buy, as disclosed in the latest SEC filing.

-What Happened: Williamson's recent move, as outlined in a Form 4 filing with the U.S. Securities and Exchange Commission on Wednesday, involves purchasing 10,000 shares of Epsilon Energy.
-The total transaction value is $56,400.
+What Happened: In a Form 4 filing on Wednesday with the U.S. Securities and Exchange Commission, it was disclosed that Williamson bought 10,000 shares of Epsilon Energy, amounting to a total of $56,400.

-During Wednesday's morning session, Epsilon Energy shares up by 2.06%, currently priced at $5.77.
+Epsilon Energy shares are trading up 1.91% at $5.87 at the time of this writing on Thursday morning.

 Delving into Epsilon Energy's Background